blckbx/mybosbotexample/README.md

 ### **♻ IsItSafeToRestart:** ###

-Checks for pending HTLCs and returns an estimation if a restart could be potentially risky due to HTLC expiration. `node isItSafeToRestart`
+Checks for pending HTLCs and returns an estimation if a restart could be potentially risky due to HTLC expiration. `node isitsafetorestart`

 ````
 $ node isitsafetorestart